Fee farm grant

-In English and Irish law, a fee farm grant is a hybrid type of land ownership typical in cities and towns.
-The word fee is derived from fief or fiefdom, meaning a feudal landholding, and a fee farm grant is similar to a fee simple in the sense that it gives the grantee the right to hold a freehold estate, the only difference being the payment of an annual rent ("farm" being an archaic word for rent) and covenants, thus putting both parties in a landlord-tenant relationship.
+In Irish and Northern Irish law, a fee farm grant is a hybrid type of land ownership typical in cities and towns.
+The word fee is derived from fief or fiefdom, meaning a feudal landholding, and a fee farm grant is similar to a fee simple in the sense that it gives the grantee the right to hold a freehold estate, the only difference being the payment of an annual rent ("farm" being an archaic word for rent) and covenants, thus putting the parties in a landlord-tenant relationship.

 Types

 Fee farm grants fall into three categories: